julianpistorius/elm-light-guide/refactoring.md

 * Firstly Project modules alphabetically
 * Secondly \(if any\) external modules alphabetically

 Usage:

-* With an open Elm editor in your project
+* In an open Elm editor in your project
 * Select the command `Elm: Sort imports`

 ### Autoimport Module